 - The participant shall pay all fees by the due date.
 An application will not be reviewed by the Administrator until participation fees have been paid.

 The participant shall accept that late payment of fees shall put at risk the renewal of an existing participation, the processing of a new application

 Obligations of the Administrator

-- The administrator shall notify ACI EUROPE upon receipt and processing of documents from the participant which fulfil the requirements of the corresponding level as detailed in the documentation, so that ACI EUROPE may issue programme certification.
+- The Administrator shall notify ACI EUROPE and, for a non-European participant, the ACI region to which it belongs, upon receipt and processing of documents from the participant which fulfil the requirements of the corresponding level as detailed in the documentation, so that the relevant ACI region may issue programme certification.

 Levels and Progress

 Airports may apply to join the programme at any level, so long as they can demonstrate their compliance with the requirements for that level as defined